-Those students who have not achieved the minimum puntuation in the class exams throughout the term will have the opportunity to retake up to a maximum of 30% in an additional practical exam.
+-Those students who have not achieved the minimum puntuation in the class exams throughout the term will have the opportunity to retake up to a maximum of 30% in an additional practical exam.
 This exam will be also available for those students who want to raise their marks and the grade achieved will be definitive.

-- No reference books or notes whatsoever will be allowed on semester or final exams.
+- -Those students who wish their grades to be based solely by the final exam (100%) will have to announce it to the course instructor in 10 days in advance from the exam, and therefore renounce to the points achieved for attendance and participation. - -No reference books or notes whatsoever will be allowed on semester or final exams.
 Calculators will be permitted.
-Students should bring photo ID to all exams for identification purposes. - The minimum punctuation requirement is applicable to any exam of this course.
+Students should bring photo ID to all exams for identification purposes. - -The minimum punctuation requirement is applicable to any exam of this course.